 Final verdict: is Zapper worth your attention?

 Zapper earns 4.8/5 for DeFi power users managing multiple positions across multiple chains.
 The unified dashboard ends the tab-juggling, and one-click Zapping genuinely saves time and gas.
-Valuation is solid on liquid assets, the interface is polished, and chain support keeps growing.
+Valuation is solid on liquid assets and the interface is polished.
+That score describes the product as it stood before July 2026; it is not a live recommendation, because chain support is not growing any more — the whole service ends on 3 August 2026.
 The friction points are real and worth naming: it overwhelms beginners, it lags during network stress, it can misprice thin tokens, and bundling trades a sliver of extra smart-contract risk for convenience.

 You started this with eleven tabs and no real answer to “how much do I have?”
 The shift Zapper offers isn’t magic — it’s a single screen that tells you the truth, and one click where there used to be five.
-Use a dedicated wallet, verify the domain, glance at the gas, and you stop being the anxious bookkeeper of your own scattered money.
+That shift is worth chasing — it just has to be chased somewhere else now, on DeBank or Zerion, with your Zapper history exported before the lights go out.
+Use a dedicated wallet, verify the domain, revoke stale approvals, glance at the gas, and you stop being the anxious bookkeeper of your own scattered money.
 You become what an active DeFi user is supposed to be: someone who can see the whole board, decide in seconds, and move without dreading the spreadsheet.
 Explore more in Digital Sovereignty.

 Join the Inner Circle